Chi-Chi's: Europe

-Chi-Chi's master franchise now belongs to a Swiss company which franchises Chi-Chi's in Europe, the Middle East, Asia, and North Africa, the best-represented country being Belgium, with 3 units.

 In 2002, Francis Leroy of Belgium purchased the master franchise for Belgium, and later the master franchises for Europe in 2008, North Africa in 2011, and China in 2012.

-The European-based company tried to expand into Denmark in 2011 but no reliable citation can be found when the Danish restaurants were closed.
+The European-based company tried to expand into Denmark in 2011 without much success.
 In the first half of 2015, the chain in Belgium had to close five under-performing restaurants.

 Chi-Chi's expanded into Austria by opening their first restaurant in Vienna in 2018.